input-output-hk/partner-chains-smart-contracts/docs/README.md

-  , bprInputUtxo :: TxOutRef -- a utxo that must be spent with the transaction , bprSidechainPubKey :: ByteString -- public key in the sidechain's desired format , bprSpoSignature :: Signature -- Signature of the SPO private key , bprSidechainSignature :: Signature -- Signature of the sidechain private key }
+  , bprInputUtxo :: TxOutRef -- a utxo that must be spent with the transaction , bprSidechainPubKey :: ByteString -- public key in the sidechain's desired format , bprSpoSignature :: Signature -- Signature of the SPO private key , bprSidechainSignature :: ByteString -- Signature of the sidechain private key }
 ```